shivambhat/learngitrepo/README.md

-This repository consists of  my  codes for learning & practcing python
+This repository consists of  my  codes for learning & practicing python
 and will be soely used for tracking  my progress.